iambryant/ansible-collection-hpux/roles/ntp/README.md

       - 0.pool.ntp.org
       - 1.pool.ntp.org

-The list of NTP servers that you want to use.
+The list of NTP servers to use.
 Defaults to `0.pool.ntp.org` and `1.pool.ntp.org`.

 ## Dependencies